If you're a true chocoholic, this chocolate porridge recipe with Nutella delivers everything you want in a breakfast.

 What's to love about this recipe

-- Quick and easy recipe, takes 10 minutes or less to make.
+- Quick and easy recipe, takes 15 minutes or less to make.

-- Healthy, filling and nutritious breakfast.
+- It's filling and nutritious, making it a great breakfast.

 - Ideal winter breakfast.
 It warms you inside and out (and your spirit too!).

 - It's absolutely delicious, like dessert parading as breakfast, therefore kid-friendly and sweet tooth-approved.
+Perfect for a chocolate lover who struggles with breakfast.

 - Gluten-free.